Lobster-red skin, stinging

-To help tackle the different aspects of skin aging, both Dr. Baumann and Dr. Rogers suggest complementing retinoid usage with antioxidant and sunscreen products.
-Dr. Rogers recommends using a vitamin serum and sunscreen in the morning, followed by a retinoid product at night.
+To help tackle the different aspects of skin aging, both Dr. Baumann and Dr. Rogers suggest pairing retinoid usage with antioxidant and sunscreen products during the day.
+Dr. Rogers recommends using a vitamin-rich serum and sunscreen in the morning, followed by a retinoid product at night.

 This skin-smoothing treatment is full of retinoids geared to work on sensitive skin.

-Kate Somerville DermalQuench Liquid Lift + Retinol Advanced Resurfacing Treatment, $98, available at Kate Somerville.
+DermalQuench Liquid Lift + Retinol Advanced Resurfacing Treatment, $98, available at

-Anti-Aging They say good things come in threes, so consider this serum's tri-active technology (a blend of a retinoid, a retinol, and a retinol booster) a must.
-Murad Retinol Youth Renewal Serum, $88, available at Murad.
+They say good things come in threes, so consider this serum's tri-active technology (a blend of a retinoid, a retinol, and a retinol booster) a must.

 The new cult brand's 1% formula delivers all the magic of retinol, for way less.

 In addition to the retinol, you'll also find hydrating ceramides to boost your skin's water retention and line-reducing brown algae extract and rosemary oil that protects from further damage.
 Now,